CortexIntelligentAutomation/docs/content/en/docs/2025.1/_shared/pre-installation/multi-server/make-artefacts-available.md

    * Cortex Innovation {{< version >}} - Licence Fingerprint Generator.zip
    * Cortex Innovation {{< version >}} - Web App Server Install Scripts.zip

+    {{% alert title="Note" %}}Only the files for the version to be installed should be in the containing folder.
+There should not be any other versions of the files in the folder.{{% /alert %}}

 1. Extract the `Cortex Innovation {{< version >}} - App Server Install Scripts.zip` file to a folder with the same name.
 1. Open a Windows PowerShell (x64) window as administrator.
 1. Navigate PowerShell to inside the `Cortex Innovation {{< version >}} - App Server Install Scripts` folder using the following command, modifying the path as necessary: